Arco (Renfe Operadora service): Routes

 Until 2 May 2008, the trains were operating on the Mediterranean corridor, between Barcelona, Alicante and Murcia.
 There was also an Arco train service from Porbou / Cerbere (France) and Valencia Nord.

+On 10 September 2011 the Arco service on the route between Barcelona and Granada/Málaga/Sevilla/Badajoz (García Lorca) was replaced by the Alaris service.

+On 2 March 2020 the brand Arco was permanently retired when the last remaining service on the route Camino de Santiago ceased operations.

 Technical data

 Arco fully renovated and refurbished Renfe's B11x-10200 series of passenger trains.
 New bogies, capable of working at 220 km/h, were added.
 The bogies are modified versions of model GC-1 by CAF, also known as GC-3, allowing a higher degree of comfort at higher speeds.